Josie-27/E-Commerce_Analytics_Project/README.md

 **Current limitations:**
-- Hypothesis rejections are descriptive, not inferential — formal statistical testing
+- Hypothesis rejections are descriptive, not inferential.
+Formal statistical testing
   (chi-square on delivery vs. return rate; logistic regression on churn predictors;
   ANOVA across states) would strengthen diagnostic claims before production use
-- No customer contact data, campaign history, or NPS scores available — retention initiatives cannot be A/B tested within this dataset
+- No customer contact data, campaign history, or NPS scores available.
+Retention initiatives cannot be A/B tested within this dataset
-- AOV figure discrepancy: dashboard shows $144.66 (likely order-level average); consulting deck shows $206.93 (likely GMV / unique buyer basis)
-  — both are noted and sourced transparently

 **Future extensions:**
 - Build a churn prediction model using logistic